 Transfers

-There are three main ways to access Shin-Osaka Station: by the regular JR lines, by the shinkansen, and by the Midosuji Subway Line.
+There are three main ways to access Shin-Osaka Station: by the regular JR lines, by the Shinkansen, and by the Osaka Metro Midosuji Line.
 Let’s look at how to transfer between these different lines.

 Transfers Between Regular Train Lines & the Shinkansen Lines